UN Security Council adopts US resolution condemning attacks on vessels in Red Sea | News.az

 UN Security Council adopts US resolution condemning attacks on vessels in Red Sea

-The United Nations Security Council (UNSC) adopted the US draft resolution condemning the Houthi attacks in the Red Sea.
+The United Nations Security Council (UNSC) adopted the US draft resolution condemning the Houthi attacks in the Red Sea, News.Az reports citing TASS.

 As many as 11 UNSC members voted for the measure, while four countries, including Russia, China and Algeria, abstained.